day0hero/openshift3_content_sync/README.md

 # openshift3_content_sync
-Use this program to download all of the rpms and container images from access.redhat.com and registry.redhat.io to support the installation of OpenShift 3, and Satellite 6.x
+Use this program to download all of the rpms and container images from access.redhat.com and registry.redhat.io to support the installation of OpenShift 3, and Satellite 6.x using the following:
 - skopeo
 - split
 - cat

+### Machine Requirements
+- RHEL 7.x
+- 4GB RAM
+- 4vCPU
+- 600Gb data disk
+-- Total Used after sync and archive:

-### Requirements
+### Account Requirements
-A Red Hat subscription is required to run this script as well as a Service Account used for registry.redhat.io
+This program requires a subscription for:
+- Red Hat Enterprise Linux 7
+- Red Hat Satellite (if syncing Satellite RPMS)
+- Red Hat OpenShift

+A service account for `registry.redhat.io` is also required.

-This program can be run with the individual pieces or let the program do it all.
+`This program can be run with the individual pieces or let the program do it all.`

 #### To run al a carte:
 ```bash